dylanblauw/Theanimevaultapi/README.md

 Modify src components and update styles using TailwindCSS classes in each .tsx file.
 For global design rules, edit tailwind.config.js.

-WooCommerce Integration:
+Square Integration:
-Configuration and sync scripts are under /api/wc and /scripts/woo.
-See WOOCOMMERCE_GUIDE.md for detailed connection instructions.
+Serverless API routes live in /api/products.
+Client uses src/lib/square.ts to fetch products.

 Products & Categories:
-Categories and product data are dynamically fetched from WooCommerce.
+Categories and product data are fetched from Square Catalog API.
+The client applies local filters and sorting.
-You can modify label formats or visibility in src/components/shop/.

 Environment Variables:
-Adjust API URLs or tokens in .env.
+Add your Square credentials in .env (see .env.example).
+Never expose tokens in the browser.

 Deployment:
 The project is optimized for Vercel.